joshsmonta/data_analyzer/Task.md

 - Add realistic error scenarios (timeout, server errors)

 ### 2. Data Analysis
-Process the collected data to extract useful insights:
+Process the collected data and use LLMs to extract useful insights, such as:

-**Required Analysis:**
-- Calculate key metrics:
-  - Average rating over time
-  - Review velocity (reviews per week)
-  - Sentiment trends
-- Use an LLM to:
-  - Categorize common issues from reviews
+    - Most common issues (e.g., extracted from review text) to extract useful insights.
-  - Extract product feature feedback
-  - Identify potential quality concerns
+    - Number of reviews per product.
+    - Percentage of positive/negative reviews.

 ### 3. Data Storage
 Design a database schema that efficiently stores and retrieves insights: